Chinese green technology source

 The development of Green Technology is yielding greater efficiency, lower costs, and higher productivity, as seen in electric vehicles, which offer significantly lower operating costs, improved performance, and enhanced safety.

-Green Technology should give you more, not less, as a first priority.
+Green Technology should be your priority: give you more, not less.
 In setting priorities, this is the way: it removes all concerns and politics.
-In China today, green technology is reducing costs for the government, businesses, and consumers, helping to address high pollution levels.
+In China today, green technology is reducing costs for the government, businesses, and consumers while helping to address high levels of pollution.

 Continue the Industrial Revolution